 Law student hiring is a pillar of our DEI strategy.
 With vigor and focus, we consistently raise the bar on our approach to on-campus outreach and recruitment through several key programs described below.

 Our Skadden 1L Scholars Program, established in 2012, is an important element of our on-campus recruitment strategy.
-The 11-week paid summer internship program is funded by Skadden and provides students with the ultimate 1L summer associate experience comprised of law firm, corporate in-house and public interest exposure.
+The paid summer internship program is funded by Skadden and provides students with the ultimate 1L summer associate experience comprised of law firm, corporate in-house and public interest exposure.
 The program, which is available in all of our U.S. offices, provides a meaningful way for Skadden to partner with our clients to increase diversity in the legal profession’s talent pipeline and to raise the profile of diversity and inclusion as a priority on law school campuses.
-To date, we have welcomed more than 210 1L scholars and nearly half have returned to the firm as associates.
-In 2020, we hired 31 1L scholars from 13 top law schools around the country.
+To date, we have welcomed more than 240 1L scholars and nearly half have returned to the firm as associates.
+In 2021, we hired 38 1L scholars from 14 top law schools around the country.
 To our knowledge, we were the first law firm to develop a 1L program that incorporates law firm, in-house and pro bono experiences, and we are pleased that our program has become a model for firms across the country.

 During the 2L hiring season each year, we conduct on-campus interviews or résumé collections at approximately 40 U.S. law schools or diversity job fairs.
 In the normal course of monitoring our applicant, callback and offer-decision statistics throughout the hiring season, our attorney recruitment team keeps real-time watch on our diversity statistics.
 In the months preceding on-campus interviews and hiring, we sponsor programming for over 30 diverse law student affinity groups at close to two dozen law schools.
 Our attorneys forge connections with students prior to interviewing and hiring season and maintain visibility on campus.
 Our interactions range from formal, such as panel discussions, job fairs, and résumé writing and career workshops in our offices, to informal, including Skadden-hosted dinners and lunches.